project-chip/matter.js/README.md

 matter.js consists of a set of pure JavaScript base packages without any native dependencies, implementing the Matter protocol and required interfaces in JavaScript, along with extensive typings for The Matter standard and the matter.js APIs.
 Further [packages with Node.js based native dependencies](./packages/nodejs) utilize the base package to implement platform-specific parts using Node.js for networking and other necessary native features or add [BLE support](./packages/nodejs-ble).
 [Node.js example scripts](./packages/examples) implement example CLI scripts for devices, bridges or controllers.
 A [Matter Shell](./packages/nodejs-shell) allow to interact with Matter devices as controller via a CLI interface.

 To use matter.js in your own non-Node.js based projects you need to implement the platform specific parts.
-See [How to use matter.js in own projects](#how-to-use-matterjs-in-own-projects) for more details.
+See [Using matter.js in unsupported JavaScript environments](#using-matterjs-in-unsupported-javascript-environments) for more details.
 If you do this please contact us to add your platform to the list of supported platforms.

-matter.js employs [code generation approaches](./codegen) to ensure a comprehensive model of all Matter Clusters and (soon) device types.
+matter.js employs [code generation](./codegen) to ensure a comprehensive model of all Matter Clusters and (soon) device types.
 This includes typing and documentation, readily available within developers' IDEs, facilitating easy accessibility and adherence to conformance information during coding.
 This approach allows for easy addition of new clusters and device types, ensuring synchronization with the Matter standard.

 ## How is matter.js used?

-matter.js serves various purposes and is be employed for:
+matter.js serves various purposes and is employed for:

 - **Building (commercial) Matter devices and bridges:**<br>Use JavaScript/TypeScript to create Matter devices or bridges for OS-based IoT products.
 The extensive typing information and documentation facilitate the easy implementation of required functionality while ensuring synchronization with the Matter specification. **If you plan to certify a device based on matter.js please see note below.**